hugeandbulk/hugeandbulk/ePay/agree/readme.txt

  - UPI enabled
  - who are you
  - connect with your existing bank a/c
  - profile
- - scan and pay.
+ - scan and pay
+ - graph (expense)
  - history
 👍 by — Prabhat Kumar.

 >> cuckoo